iaroslav-ai/global-optimization/README.md

-# global-optimization
+<script type="text/javascript" src="https://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS_HTML-full"></script>

-Global optimization of non - convex functions with quality guarantees in Python
+# Global optimization module for Python

+This repository contains code that can be used to obtain solutions to the optimization problems of the following form: